nkdAgility/azure-devops-migration-tools/docs/faq.md

 How the `ReflectedWorkItemId` field is added depends on whether the system, there are three options

 - TFS
-- VSTS using the new process customisation process
+- Azure DevOps Services using the new process customisation process
-- VSTS when the instance has been imported using the  [VSTS Migration Tool](https://blogs.msdn.microsoft.com/visualstudioalm/2016/11/16/import-your-tfs-database-into-visual-studio-team-services/)
+- Azure DevOps Services when the instance has been imported using the  [VSTS Migration Tool](https://blogs.msdn.microsoft.com/visualstudioalm/2016/11/16/import-your-tfs-database-into-visual-studio-team-services/)

 For details on how to add the field in each case, and trouble shooting check the [server configuration page](server-configuration.md)